Chemical submission assaults in France: an imminent government task force

 Under the direction of Sandrine Josso and in partnership with the association M’endors pas, this six-month mission aims to collect testimonies from victims, as well as expertise from health professionals and toxicology experts.
 This collaborative work seeks to achieve several key objectives:

-- Give victims a voice: to allow a better understanding of their experience.
+- Give victims a voice: enable a better understanding of their experience.

 - Improve their care: simplify access to justice and healthcare.

-- Propose concrete solutions: adapted legislation and prevention tools.
+- Offer concrete solutions: adapted legislation and prevention tools.

-"Our goal is that victims do not face a second battle after their assault," emphasizes Sandrine Josso’s team.
+"Our goal is that victims are not faced with a second battle after their assault," emphasizes Sandrine Josso’s team.

 The central role of detection tools